Low Voltage Electrical Cabinet Maintenance

 A. Busbar Contact Resistance Measurement (Ductor Test)

 High resistance in a joint equals heat ($I^2R$ losses).
 We use a micro-ohmmeter to measure the contact resistance across breaker contacts and busbar joints.
+A variance of >50% between phases indicates a failing joint.

 B. Insulation Resistance Test (Megger Test)